onc-healthit/lantern-back-end/capabilityquerier/README.md

   Default value: capabilityquerier

-* **LANTERN_CAPQUERY_QNAME**: The name of the queue being accessed.

-  Default value: capability-statements

 * **LANTERN_CAPQUERY_NUMWORKERS**: The number of workers to use to parallelize processing of the capability statements.

   Default value: 10

-* **LANTERN_ENDPTINFO_CAPQUERY_QNAME**: The name of the queue used by the endpointmanager and the capabilityquerier.

-  Default value: endpoints-to-capability

 * **LANTERN_DBHOST**: The hostname where the database is hosted.